cuneifarm/openlime/README.md

 ## Using npm (all platforms)

+These steps should be performed in the `openlime` directory that was cloned from this repository.

 ### Build the code

-Transpile the code in `./src`, and put the results in `./dist/main.js`.
+The following command reads the code in `./src`, and puts the transpiled webpack results in `./dist/main.js`.
 ```bash
 npm run build
 ```

-This transpiled code is used, for example, by the `./dist/index.html` web page.
+The webpack code is used, for example, by the `./dist/index.html` web page.

 ### Run the node.js server

-If you wish, you can run the node.js development server.
+If you wish, you can run the node.js development server to serve your web pages.
 This server will treat `./dist` as the home directory.
-The server is run in "hot" mode, which means that whenever you change a file in the `./src` directory, the webpack code will automatically be recreated, and your web browser will automatically refresh, to reflect the latest changes.
+The server is run in "hot" mode, which means that whenever you change a file in the `./src` directory, the webpack code will automatically be rebuilt, and your web browser will automatically refresh, to reflect the latest changes.
 ```bash
 npm run start
 ```

-Then access the demo app at: http://localhost:8080
+Then access the demo app at: http://localhost:8080 (which is by default `./dist/index.html`).

-If you prefer to run with a different port, say `8088`, you can use
+If you prefer to serve from a different port, say 8088, you can call
 ```bash
 npm run start -- --port 8088
 ```